wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative Editor to create your posts or pages amazingly easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

+>**WP 3.9 Notice**: due to changes introduced by WordPress 3.9, please make sure to install the latest version of Zedity.
+Versions older than 3.1.1 are not compatible with WP 3.9.

 >Multiple languages: Zedity is available also in **English**, **French**, **German**, **Greek**, **Italian** and **Spanish**.
 [More languages](http://zedity.com/translate/) coming soon...

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]